roselidev/PA1/README.md

 ## Hand in instructions

 * Register an account to the submission server at https://sys.snu.ac.kr
   * You must enter your real name & student ID
   * Wait for an approval from the admin
 * Submit only the `pa1.c` file to the submission server

 ## Logistics

 * You will work on this project alone.
 * Only the upload submitted before the deadline will receive the full credit.
 25% of the credit will be deducted for every single day delay.
 * You can use up to 5 _slip days_ during this semester.
-You should explicitly declare the number of slip days you want to use in the QnA board of the submission server after each submission.
+If your submission is delayed by 1 day and if you decided to use 1 slip day, there will be no penalty.
+In this case, you should explicitly declare the number of slip days you want to use in the QnA board of the submission server after each submission.
+Saving the slip days for later projects is highly recommended!
 * Any attempt to copy others' work will result in heavy penalty (for both the copier and the originator).
 Don't take a risk.

 Have fun!

 Jin-Soo Kim
 Systems Software and Architecture Laboratory
 Dept. of Computer Science and Engineering
 Seoul National University